dalenewman/Transformalize/README.md

 /* PostgreSql, use the system field xmin */
 ```

+Note: I have prepared a *northwind-ts.sdf* database that has row version fields.
+Add "-ts" to the your input's file name.

 Once added, we have to let `tfl` know about `RowVersion` like this: